GitauHarrison/live-traffic-whatsapp-chatbot/README.md

 ![Twilio Sandbox](app/static/images/twilio_sandbox.png)

 * In the box that says "WHEN A MESSAGE COMES IN", paste that `ngrok` URL.
-Remember to append `/bot` to your URL because this is the webhoot that Twilio needs to know.
+Remember to append `/bot` to your URL because this is the webhook that Twilio needs to know.

 * Click the _Save_ button